Lowell George: Session work

 When not playing with Little Feat, George lent his talents as a session player to various artists, most frequently as a slide guitarist.
 He contributed to Barbara Keith's 1972 self-titled debut, John Cale's Paris 1919 (1973), Happy End's Happy End (1973), Bonnie Raitt's Takin' My Time (1973; "I Feel the Same" and "Guilty"), Harry Nilsson's Son of Schmilsson (1973; "Take 54"), James Taylor's Gorilla (1975; "Angry Blues"), The Meters' Rejuvenation (1974; "Just Kissed My Baby"), John Sebastian's Tarzana Kid (1974) and Jackson Browne's The Pretender (1976).

 Along with The Meters, George's slide work features prominently on Robert Palmer's first solo studio album, Sneakin' Sally Through the Alley, recorded in New Orleans in 1974.
 A year later, Palmer's second album, Pressure Drop, was effectively produced by George, and Little Feat served as the core band on the sessions.
 However, Palmer kept the producer's credit because of a dispute between Island Records and Warner Brothers.
 Later CDs list Steve Smith as producer.
+He is also named in the credits as a soundtrack musician on the 1970 film ‘Performance’ starring Mick Jagger and Anita Pallenberg.
+The soundtrack includes extensive acoustic slide guitar credited primarily to Ry Cooder.